Duchy of Warsaw: Constitution

 The Constitution of the Duchy of Warsaw could be considered liberal for its time.
 It provided for a bicameral Sejm consisting of a Senate and a Chamber of Deputies.
 A Council of Ministers functioned as the executive body of the duchy.
 Serfdom was partially abolished, as the serfs were granted personal freedom without gaining any economic liberties or privileges.
 All classes were to be equal before the law, although the nobility was still greatly favoured as members of the Sejm.
-While Roman Catholicism was the state religion, and religious tolerance was also guaranteed by the constitution.
+While Roman Catholicism was the state religion, religious tolerance was also guaranteed by the constitution.